 Causative and Risk Factors of Breast cancer

 Knowing the risk factors for breast cancer can help you remain cautious and get tested at the right time.
-Some common risk factors include:
+If you are wondering who is mainly affected by breast cancer?
+The following are some common risk factors:

 As we age, our risk of developing breast cancer increases.
 It is estimated that 0.06% of women who are 20 years old in the next decade will develop breast cancer.
 At 70 years of age, this figure rises to 3.84%.
 Breast cancer is most common in women over 50.

 There is a higher risk of breast cancer in people with close relatives who have breast cancer or have had it, as genetics is passed down from generation to generation.

 Breast cancer, ovarian cancer, or both are more likely to develop in people with specific mutations in the BRCA1 and BRCA2 genes.
 Mutations also increase breast cancer risk in the TP53 gene.